GillianPlatform/Gillian/sphinx/labs/ssft25/index.rst

 * Some harder iterative list algorithms

 Feel free to tackle these in any order, and refer back to the Lab 1 exercises if you need a refresher.

+At the end of the lab session, we'd hugely appreciate it if you could fill out `this survey <https://imperial.eu.qualtrics.com/jfe/form/SV_egkAr0HhPTVi4l0>`_ to help us evaluate Gillian's user experience.

 Misc. lab notes
 ---------------